HUISMES

 Keep going a little bit further (4km from Huismes; 9km from La Fuye) and you reach the one of the Loire Valley’s most charming, secluded and lesser-known Châteaux: Château d’Ussé - the so-called Sleeping Beauty Château as it was said to have inspired the fairytale.

-If you don’t have time to go inside it, I’m quite a fan of a drive by: taking in the view of the whole castle, in all its magnificence, from Rue de la Loire and the Pont sur l’Indre.
+If you don’t have time to go inside, I’m quite a fan of a driveby: take in the view of the whole castle, in all its magnificence, from the bridge over the river Indre on Rue de la Loire where it meets the Route de Chinon.

 Max Ernst